Published January 14, 2026 · Updated August 11, 2026 · 10 min read

 The real 2026 math: NEM 3.0 + a battery

 Under NEM 3.0, utilities pay far less for exported solar than they charge you in the evening.
 So the savings now come from storing your own daytime solar in a battery and using it during the expensive 4–9 PM peak.
-That's why a battery is now standard, and why a correctly sized solar-plus-battery system typically pays back in about 7–9 years.
+That's why a battery is now standard: 93.6% of the solar systems we completed in 2025 included battery storage — roughly 9 in 10 since NEM 3.0 took effect (OC Solar project data, as-of 2026-08-11).

 FAQ